 In general, collagen supplements are safe for most people.

 Multi award-winning SkinQuencher collagen supplement from Simone Thomas Wellness has been expertly formulated to deliver the best possible skin benefits collagen has to offer.

 We chose to develop SkinQuencher using hydrolysed marine collagen because it can be absorbed by your skin the fastest.
-We coupled this super ingredient with 18 amino acids that help to protect against skin-damaging free radicals.
-Plus, SkinQuencher also contains vitamin C, which supports your body’s absorption and production of collagen to leave your skin looking fresh and healthy every day.
+We coupled this super-ingredient with 18 amino acids that help to protect against skin-damaging free radicals.
+SkinQuencher also contains vitamin C, which boosts your body’s absorption and production of collagen to leave your skin looking fresh and healthy every day.

 Sign up at: https://30dayskin.co.uk/ or follow the journey on YouTube